aaron-grau/curic/react/projects/synthesizer/README.md

   ```

 * In your `App` component, import your `SynthContainer` and render it.
 Make sure you can `webpack` your app and that there are
 no errors in the console before moving on.
+Make sure you can now see 'Synth' somewhere on your webpage!

 [connect]: https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options